Here is a list of all codes that belong to the classical-quantum (c-q) domain.

 3. Classical-quantum (c-q) code

-Code designed specifically for transmission of classical information through non-classical channels, e.g., quantum channels, hybrid quantum-classical channels, or channels with classical inputs and quantum outputs.
+Code designed specifically for transmission of classical information through non-classical channels, e.g., quantum channels, hybrid classical-quantum channels, or channels with classical inputs and quantum outputs.
 Such codes include maps from a classical alphabet into a quantum Hilbert space.

 Coherent-state c-q code encoding into coherent states that are frequency-shifted with certain initial relative phase.